and welcome to this first episode back of the OUTPUT podcast, returning

 Liverpool histories, pieced together using footage shot by the artist’s

-father in Coopers pub in the early 2000s.
+father in Coopers pub in the late 2000s.
 Coopers is a well known

 landmark in Liverpool City Centre, a pub that seems to have people